Michael Ballack: International career

-Ballack scored four goals in the 2010 World Cup qualifiers, but missed the 2010 World Cup after suffering an ankle injury from a foul by Portsmouth's Kevin-Prince Boateng in the 2009-10 FA Cup final.
+Ballack scored four goals in the 2010 World Cup qualifiers, but missed the 2010 World Cup after suffering an ankle injury from a foul by Portsmouth's Kevin-Prince Boateng in the 2009–10 FA Cup final.
 Ballack did travel to South Africa to provide moral support for the national team but he departed after Philipp Lahm, who was appointed team captain due to Ballack's injury, commented after the quarter-finals that he would not relinquish the captaincy back to Ballack.
 Team manager Oliver Bierhoff criticized Lahm's comments and clarified the situation, saying, "Philipp Lahm is the World Cup captain and Michael Ballack is still the captain."

 Germany played strongly in the tournament despite Ballack's absence, including a 4–1 win over England and a 4–0 win over Argentina en route to finishing third, thanks to emerging midfield talents such as Sami Khedira, Thomas Müller, and Mesut Özil.
 Former German captain Lothar Matthäus suggested that Ballack's absence had allowed these young players to blossom.

 Since the 2010 World Cup qualifiers, Ballack had not been called up for any international matches.
 It was reported that Germany coach Joachim Löw was waiting for Ballack to retire from international football after the 2010 World Cup, however Ballack refused to give up despite a rash of injuries suffered in 2010–11 with Bayer Leverkusen.
 On 16 June 2011, it was announced that Ballack would no longer be a part of the national team.
 The German Football Association (DFB) offered him two friendlies to reach 100 matches for Germany, which he refused, accusing Löw of disrespecting him ever since his injury dating back to March 2010 and calling the invitation to compete in another two games for Germany a "farce".

-Ballack organized a farewell game by himself and invited Jogi Löw and Philipp Lahm.
+Ballack organized a farewell game by himself and invited Löw and Lahm.
 The teams on the pit were named Worldplayers vs. Ballack and Friends.
 Lahm played for 90 minutes.
 In attendance were Boris Becker, Michael Schumacher, Lothar Matthäus and Rudi Völler.